 Served as a team co-captain his senior season at Iowa where he collected honorable mention All-Big Ten and Academic All-Big Ten accolades.
 Inge posted 173 tackles, 24 sacks and 37 tackles for loss.

 Iowa went 17-7 in his junior and senior years, including wins in the Sun and Alamo Bowls.
 He capped his collegiate career by playing in the 1997 Hula Bowl.

-Inge earned his bachelor's degree in sports, health, leisure, and physical studies (1996) and his master's degree in athletic administration (1999).
-He and his wife, Rae Ann, have four children, Taelor, Isaiah, Keara and Raya.
+Earned his bachelor's degree in sports, health, leisure, and physical studies (1996) and his master's degree in athletic administration (1999).

 William and his wife, Rae Ann, have three daughters, Taelor (20), Keara (5) and Raya (3), and one son, Isaiah (7).